Back to Main Menu

 H. 'subminiata' has been reported a few times from Washington, but we don't have DNA or even a photo of a local collection of that Jamaican species to know if that's one of the species we have here.
 It is rumoured to be related to the mushrooms in the H. coccinea group, but that can't be confirmed.
 It is quite small (less than an inch across) with a viscid red cap and yellowish stem and pale gills (that are decurrent).
 It would be easily confused with H. cf minutula.

 Hygrocybe fenestrata np

 A smallish mushroom which is quite viscid everywhere, red fading rather quickly to orange and yellow (like many others) but usually with a milky translucent "window" on the cap disc.
 It is a fairly new discovery from California now known to occur in Washington, and when it gets a name, that name may be Hygrocybe fenestrata, but for now it is "np", or a proposed name only.
 It was thought to belong in Gliophorus because of it's extremely viscid nature, but it too belongs in Hygrocybe.

 Poorly understood other species

 Hygrocybe sp.
 MO336328 - this matches the DNA of a mushroom that was identified back east as H. parvula, where H. parvula is described from.
-I don't know how much it really did look like H. parvula, but I know that our specimen does now.
+I don't know how much that one looked like H. parvula, but I know that our specimen certainly does not.
 It's a yellow, decurrent waxy and not much more is known about it (at first glance it looked like Glioxanthomyces nitidus).

 Hygrocybe sp.
 MO336328 © Steve Ness